This article may be sponsored or include a provided product or affiliate link. See the footer and Affiliate Disclaimer for full details.

 Appreciate the unique styles and designs of each hotel.
 Get some steps in.
 If you need refreshment from the unrelenting desert sun, head to Momofuku Milk Bar in the Cosmopolitan for an out-of-this-world milkshake.

 Take a quick cab ride down the Strip to South Las Vegas Boulevard and snap a photo in front of the “Welcome to Fabulous Las Vegas” Sign.
 Don’t be surprised to find a crowd lined up here.

 Ride the Stratosphere

-The Stratosphere Hotel offers a couple thrilling experiences.
+The Stratosphere Hotel offers a couple of thrilling experiences.
 All of these rides provide wicked cool views of the Las Vegas Strip.
-The three thrill rides are called The Big Shot, the Insanity and the X-Scream.
+The three thrill rides are called The Big Shot, Insanity, and the X-Scream.

 The Big Shot propels you 160 feet up at a speed of 45 miles per hour, and just as you reach the max altitude of 1,081 feet, you plunge down towards the ground.

 In the Insanity ride, you’ll get to dangle from the extent of a tremendous mechanical arm.
 The arm spins rapidly, and tilts upwards of 70 degrees, allowing you to feel 3Gs worth of force.